 \section{Introduction}

-Consider Monte Carlo algorithms (see, e.g., Glasserman \cite{glasserman}) for the pricing and the sensitivities for different types of options with discontinuous payoffs, specially discretely monitored barrier options.
-Depending on whether or not an underlying crosses a predefined barrier, the payoff of a barrier option may be zero.
-For this kind of options, there are two substantial types: These which pay zero when there was no barrier crossing - so called 'knock-in' options, and these which pay zero when the barrier was crossed - the 'knock-out' options.
-It is obvious that barrier options are cheaper than the standard option without a barrier, since it is worthless in more circumstances.
+Consider Monte Carlo algorithms (see, e.g., Glasserman \cite{glasserman}) for the pricing and the computation of sensitivities for different types of options with discontinuous payoff, specially discretely monitored barrier options.
+Depending on whether an underlying exceeds a predefined barrier, the payoff of a barrier option may be zero.
+For this kind of options, there are two substantial types: those which pay zero when there was no barrier crossing, so called 'knock-in' options, and those which pay zero when the barrier was crossed - the 'knock-out' options.
+It is obvious that barrier options are cheaper than the standard option without a barrier, since they are worthless in more circumstances.
 For an overview over other exotic options, particularly with discontinuous payoff, we refer to e.g.\ Zhang \cite{zhang}.
 Many models and algorithms assume continuous monitoring for barrier options, mainly because this leads to analytical solutions.
 In practice however, many barrier options traded are discretely monitored, not only since practical implementation issues, but also there are some legal and financial reasons, see e.g.\ \cite{kou}.

 The price of an option is evaluated by the integral of its expected discounted payoff under a risk-neutral probability measure.
-At barrier options however, the payoff is discontinuous over the space of all paths.
+For barrier options however, the payoff is discontinuous over the space of all paths.
 If we look at simple cases, there are analytical formulas for the option price.
 But if we want to use a more complex stochastic process or a high dimensional model, there won't be useful formulas.
 As a result of this, it is often useful to use Monte Carlo simulations, which are easy adapted to these models.
-However, for Monte Carlo algorithms the discontinuous payoff leads to the problem, that the option's sensitivities such as Delta and Vega can't be stably determined from the numerically calculated prices of the standard Monte Carlo algorithm, since even the smallest numerical errors in the price may have arbitrarily large effects on the differentiations, see e.g.\ \cite{alm, koster}.
+However, for Monte Carlo algorithms the discontinuous payoff leads to the problem, that the option's sensitivities such as Delta and Vega can't be stably determined from the numerically calculated prices of the standard Monte Carlo algorithm, since even the smallest numerical errors in the price may have arbitrarily large effects on the sensitivities, see e.g.\ \cite{alm, koster}.